zahid-niaz-92110/deep-lrning-auto-classification-malaria-parazite/README.md

 # 1. A Deep Learning Based Feature Fusion Method for Automatic Classification of Malaria Parasite using Blood Smear Images

 This robust malaria disease classification model from blood smear images is built using Convolutional Neural Networks (CNN).
-Leveraging powerful Python libraries such as TensorFlow, PIL, and scikit-learn, I've developed a model capable of accurately identifying parasites (infections) in blood smear images.
-This comprehensive approach includes preprocessing with NumPy and pandas, data visualization with Matplotlib and Seaborn, and efficient model training utilizing advanced CNN layers like Conv2D, MaxPooling2D, and Dense layers.
+Leveraging powerful Python libraries such as TensorFlow, Keras, PIL, and scikit-learn, the model developed is capable of accurately identifying parasites (infections) in blood smear images.
+This comprehensive approach includes preprocessing with NumPy and pandas, data visualization with Matplotlib and Seaborn, and efficient model training utilizing advanced CNN layers like Conv2D, MaxPooling2D, Flatten, Dropout, and Dense layers.

-Explore the intricacies of my approach, from data augmentation to early stopping, as I aim for precise diagnosis through cutting-edge image classification.
+Explore the intricacies of my approach, from data augmentation to early stopping, as I aim for precise diagnosis through cutting-edge image classification models based on deep learning techniques.

 ## Convlutional Neural Networks.